 You can also focus on bringing the past to the present day and update those products to the demands of today.
 A good example of this is Nintendo.
 Though they keep coming out with new consoles and games, they’ve listened to their audience and made some of their older games modern and relevant.
 Practically everyone you know got themselves a Switch during lockdown and instead of playing new games on it, they were all playing Animal Crossing or the Legend of Zelda.
 Both games have been staples since their releases, but instead of sticking to the way they looked and played in the past, Nintendo have updated them for the better.

-Our team of creatives are on hand to help you inject that nostalgia into your brand if it feels, in the words of Navi, too dangerous to go alone.
+Our team of creatives are on hand to help you inject that nostalgia into your startup if it feels, in the words of Navi, too dangerous to go alone.